githedgehog/docs/docs/vlab/running.md

 spine-02   spine         VS-05           DellEMC-S5248f-P-25G-DPB   vs     19s         3m53s     4          4          v0.23.0   4.1.1-Enterprise_Base   3m53s     4          10m
 ```

-`Heartbeat` column shows how long ago the switch has sent the heartbeat to the control node. `Applied` column shows how long
+The `Heartbeat` column shows how long ago the switch has sent the heartbeat to the control node.
+The `Applied` column
-ago the switch has applied the configuration. `AppliedG` shows the generation of the configuration applied. `CurrentG` shows
+shows how long ago the switch has applied the configuration. `AppliedG` shows the generation of the configuration
-the generation of the configuration the switch is supposed to run.
-If `AppliedG` and `CurrentG` are different it means that
+applied. `CurrentG` shows the generation of the configuration the switch is supposed to run.
+Different values for
-the switch is in the process of applying the configuration.
+`AppliedG` and `CurrentG` mean that the switch is in the process of applying the configuration.

 At that point Fabric is ready and you can use `kubectl` and `kubectl fabric` to manage the Fabric.
 You can find more
-about it in the [Running Demo](demo.md) and [User Guide](../user-guide/overview.md) sections.
+about managing the Fabric in the [Running Demo](demo.md) and [User Guide](../user-guide/overview.md) sections.

 ## Getting main Fabric objects

-You can get the main Fabric objects using `kubectl get` command on the control node.
+You can list the main Fabric objects by running `kubectl get` on the control node.
 You can find more details about
 using the Fabric in the [User Guide](../user-guide/overview.md), [Fabric API](../reference/api.md) and
 [Fabric CLI](../reference/cli.md) sections.

- For example, to get the list of switches you can run:
+For example, to get the list of switches, run:

 ```console
 core@control-1 ~ $ kubectl get switch